The people and the places

 Patricksdale was a 5,000 morgen property and was divided into five 1,000 morgen sections for individual sons – Mountainview, Patryskamp, Comet, Zwartwater, and a section retaining the name Patricksdale.
+The farm was originally much larger and had been allocated to one Patrick Lind in the time of Harry Smith’s Orange River Sovereignty (1848-1854).
+Lind had sold the property to Adoplh Cronje, Julia’s second husband, sometime between 1873 and 1877.
 The border with Natal is just below the bottom of the picture.

-To its north were farms that had originally been part of an earlier, much larger, Patricksdale.
+To Patricksdale’s north were farms that had originally been part the earlier, larger, Patricksdale.
 At the far northern end of the property, a 3,000 morgen section, Bestersvallei (also called Bestersvlei), had been sold to Lucas Cornelis Jacobz – date unknown.
 He had subdivided the 2,000 morgen Bluegumbush from Bestersvallei in 1878 and this was purchased by my great-grandfather, James Greaves Liddell, sometime between 1880 and 1882.
 At the time of the war, James Greaves Liddell’s parents-in-law, the Clarks, were renting and living on Bestersvallei.

 The 1,000 morgen section of Patricksdale, between Bluegumbush and Mountainview, was sold to the Smith brothers in 1879.
 They subdivided this into three equal portions in 1883 to form the farms Greenwood, Castle View and Rydal Mount.